Ravbug/UnityHubNative/wxWidgets/docs/msw/install.md

    to build a release version or

+        > nmake /f makefile.vc BUILD=release SHARED=1 TARGET_CPU=X86

+   to build a 32 bit release DLL version from an x86 command prompt, or

-        > nmake /f makefile.vc BUILD=release SHARED=1
+        > nmake /f makefile.vc BUILD=release SHARED=1 TARGET_CPU=X64

-   to build a release DLL version.
-Finally, you can also add `TARGET_CPU=X64` to nmake command line to build Win64 versions (this only works if you are using a 64 bit compiler, of course).
+   to build a 64 bit release DLL version from an x64 command prompt.

    See "Configuring the Build" for more information about the additional parameters that can be specified on the command line.